ARGen: Affect-Reinforced Generative Augmentation towards Vision-based Dynamic Emotion Perception: Method

-To ensure relative fairness, for the same prompt $y$ and reference image $x_0$, a small Cartesian candidate pool is sampled from three sets.
-A short video is generated for each candidate for scoring.
-During training, only candidates scoring higher than the top k receive rewards; otherwise, a penalty term of $\gamma$ is applied.
-Simultaneously, the aforementioned component rewards are weighted and summed using hyperparameters.
+To ensure fairness given prompt $y$ and reference $x_0$, a small Cartesian candidate pool is sampled across three sets to generate videos for scoring.
+During training, candidates ranking above the top-$k$ threshold receive rewards, while others incur a penalty $\gamma$.
+Concurrently, the final reward is computed as a weighted sum of these components.